oslabs-beta/Solibee/README.md

   4) Push to the branch
   5) Open a Pull Request

+### Known Issues

+- MORE COMPONENTS!
+- Some Solibee components are still in _Beta_
+- We would love to see CLI installation for testing files in the future
+- Continuing TypeScript Conversion: Currently, components in Solibee library are written either in JavaScript or TypeScript.
+We would like to see Solibee library to support both TypeScrip and JavaScript for each custom component.

 ## Meet The Team

 - #### Bongi Sibanda  [![GitHub](https://img.shields.io/badge/GitHub-2a2d34?style=flat-square&logo=GitHub&logoColor=fffffa)](https://github.com/trialnerr)  [![LinkedIn](https://img.shields.io/badge/LinkedIn-0a81d1?style=flat-square&logo=LinkedIn&logoColor=fffffa)](https://www.linkedin.com/in/bongi-sibanda/)